-Active Sales can supply you with a RoHS compliant board using laminate materials that can be matched up with the exposure to high temperatures during your assembly processes.
+Active Sales can supply you with a RoHS-compliant board using laminate materials that can be matched up with the high temperatures needed during your assembly processes.
 It is important to keep in mind that some lead-free assembly processes will require the laminate base material to withstand temperatures in excess of 260 degrees C or 500 degrees F for extended periods of time.
-To resolve this, we have high temperature laminates in our inventory so that our customers will be able to meet the higher temperature cycling requirements of some lead-free assembly applications.
+To resolve this, we have high-temperature laminates in our inventory so that our customers will be able to meet the higher-temperature cycling requirements of some lead-free assembly applications.
 Active Sales has UL approval for processing high thermal capacity materials manufactured by Isola/Polyclad and Nelco among others.
-These materials met the UL testing for 130 degrees C maximum operating temperature, solder limits of 288 degrees C for 20 seconds, 94-V0 flame rating and direct support of current carrying parts.
-Each of these laminate systems meets the minimum requirements for IPC 4101B specification sheets 26, 28, 121, 124 or 129.
-Individual manufacturer's material types may exhibit variations in electrical, thermal and physical properties.
+These materials met the UL testing for 130 degrees C maximum operating temperature, solder limits of 288 degrees C for 20 seconds, 94-V0 flame rating, and direct support of current carrying parts.
+Each of these laminate systems meets the minimum requirements for IPC 4101B specification sheets 26, 28, 121, 124, or 129.
+Individual manufacturers' material types may exhibit variations in electrical, thermal, and physical properties.
 Normally a single manufacturer's material will be stocked for use.
-If you have specific questions, please contact your Active Sale’s sales representative.
+If you have specific questions, please contact your Active Sales sales representative.
 Lead-Free Solder

 Electrolytic plating of gold over a nickel base, commonly referred to as hard gold, is also available from Active Sales as a final finish.
-Copper and gold tend to undergo solid state diffusion into each other, and the process is accelerated by increased temperature.
+Copper and gold tend to undergo solid-state diffusion into each other, and the process is accelerated by increased temperature.
 Copper on the surface can oxidize resulting in increased contact resistance and copper migrating into the gold can cause the gold to tarnish and corrode.
 This can be minimized by plating a barrier layer between the copper and gold.
-Nickel is commonly used as a barrier layer to prevent the gold migrating into the copper.
+Nickel is commonly used as a barrier layer to prevent the gold from migrating into the copper.
 The nickel barrier helps to reduce the porosity compared with plating gold directly over the copper base.
 The nickel protective coating provides several benefits.
 It serves as a backing to the gold for extra hardness as well as providing an effective diffusion barrier layer between gold and copper.
-The nickel/gold provides a finish that is heat and corrosion resistant, environmentally stable, solderable and durable.
-The nickel under plate enhances the wear characteristics of gold.
-Traditionally, nickel/gold plating has been applied over copper features used for keyboard contacts, push pads or edge fingers to provide the conductive, corrosion resistant coating.
-But at higher frequencies the presence of the nickel layer can produce additional signal loss.
+The nickel/gold provides a finish that is heat and corrosion-resistant, environmentally stable, solderable, and durable.
+The nickel under the plate enhances the wear characteristics of gold.
+Traditionally, nickel/gold plating has been applied over copper features used for keyboard contacts, push pads, or edge fingers to provide a conductive, corrosion-resistant coating.
+But at higher frequencies, the presence of the nickel layer can produce an additional signal loss.
 Thicknesses in the range of 125 to 150 micro inches of Nickel are typically plated onto the copper followed by 25 to 30 micro inches of gold.
 This type of gold plating is not recommended for solderable pads although it will work well with aluminum wire bonding.
 The intention is to cover features that will experience some wear and tear throughout the life of the circuit board.
 Gold plating over 15 to 18 micro inches will "contaminate" the solder joint and can cause fracturing and joint failures.
-Lead Free Assembly
+Lead-Free Assembly

 The use of Lead-free solder paste requires increased temperatures in the assembly process.
 As such, we should be concerned with three different laminate characteristics Tg, Cte, and Td.

 1. What is Tg?
-Transition of glass - this is the temperature the glass strands in the material go from a solid to a semi fluid state.2.
+The transition of glass - this is the temperature the glass strands in the material go from a solid to a semi-fluid state.2.
 What Tg materials are required?
 This depends on the thermal profile of the assembly process.
 We offer a range of Tg ratings from 150.